MiSTer-devel/Arcade-Deco16_Mister/Readme.md

-# Arcade core for DECO16 games (Caveman Ninja and Crude Buster for now)
+# Arcade core for DECO16 games: Caveman Ninja, Crude Buster, Vaportrail

 ## General description
 This repo contains an HDL  wrapper for the games Caveman Ninja, Crude Buster and Vapor Trail (Crude Buster is also known in the West as 'Two Crude Dudes').